 Speed humps are raised lengths of pavement extending across the width of the street.
 A tapered edge near the curb accommodates stormwater runoff.
-Speed humps in use by the City of Tulsa are typically twenty-two (22) feet in length as you drive across them and three (3) inches tall in height.
+Speed humps installed by the City of Tulsa are twenty-two (22) feet in length as you drive across them and three and one-half $(3 \frac{1}{2})$ inches tall in height